ruthresh1/dsaNotes/dataStructures/tree/README.md

   * Binary Search Tree (BST)

 ### Defenitions
+* node - individual data point with data and references.
 * path − refers to the sequence of nodes along the edges of a tree.
 * root − the node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.
 * parent − all the nodes except the root node has one edge upward to a node called parent.